Careers Information, Advice & Guidance at Ada Lovelace:

 Twyford CofE Academies Trust Post-16 Pathways

-Further information about the Post-16 offer at Twyford CofE Academies Trust can be found on the Trust website.
+Further information about the Post-16 offer in other schools within the Twyford CofE Academies Trust can be found on the Trust website.

 Year 10 Work Experience

-Year 10 Work Experience advice is available with Miss Marr for students who require assistance with contacts and placements, as well as assistance with their CVs and cover letters.
+Year 10 Work Experience advice is available with Mr Cahill for students who require assistance with contacts and placements, as well as assistance with their CVs and cover letters.

 Application forms must be completed by your placement main contact.
 If the company or programme you are applying to requires consent for under 16+ pupils, a waiver form must be completed which can be found on our Copia site.